Emergency Shelter

 Family Enjoyment Program

-This program allows us to offer parents and children opportunities to create new, positive family memories free from violence while helping strengthen healthy relationships.
+Family Enjoyment allows True North to offer parents and children opportunities to create new, positive family memories free from violence while helping strengthen healthy relationships.
 Some of our favourite family events have included movie nights, family baking nights, birthday celebrations, and ice-cream feasts!

 Home Library

-In our unending goal to support our clients as they plan the next step in their journey towards independence, we are proud to offer our in-shelter families a Home Library that
+In our unending goal to support our clients as they plan the next step in their journey towards independence, True North is proud to offer our residential families a Home Library that

-~ encourages a culture of reading for enjoyment, and
+~ encourages a culture of reading for enjoyment.

 Home Library Wish List